ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v31.md

 ## IBM Cloud Expert Services
 {: #relnotes_v31-expert-services}

-You can now engage IBM Expert Services to work together with your internal team to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.
+You can engage IBM Cloud Expert Services to work together with your internal team to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.

-You can add {{site.data.keyword.cloud_notm}} Expert Services to your instance order at any time by requesting a consultation from the **Getting Started** page.
+{: deprecated}

 ## Integration with the IBM Cloud Cost Estimator